noamba/SB_NLP/README.md

 ## Possible next steps
-1. There are more than 40 languages in `app/data/off_categories.tsv`.
-I used `Spacy`'s english large pretrained statistical model to lemmatize english categories.
-It seems `Spacy` has models for about 15 languages (including a `Multi-language` model) - those could be used to lemmatize additional languages.
+1. NLP nay be improved.
+For example: There are more than 40 languages in the `off_categories.tsv` file.
+I used `Spacy`'s large English model to lemmatize all categories.
+It seems `Spacy` has models for about 15 languages (including a `Multi-language` model) - those could be used to lemmatize specific languages better.
 Other packages (e.g. `NLTK`) may be useful for this as well.
-2. For English categories, the application currently tries to match both cleaned match-phrases and lemmatized phrases.
-The lemmatized phrases may be enough, depending on the quality of the lemmatization but the additional data does not seem to create a substantial overhead on querys.
-Looking further into this may lead to removing the English cleaned sentences from the phrase-matcher, remaining only with the lemmatized sentences?
-3. Add tests.
+2. Add tests: For example, I did not test all units (functions).
+3. Persist data in a production level DB (perhaps Postgres/Redis/Mongo?) instead of a file.
 4. Add type annotation to allow static type checking with mypy.
-5. Some refactoring could be useful.
-6. For a more complicated application and/or additional dev and deployment requirements I would consider `poetry` and/or `conda` to manage packages.
+5. For a more complicated application and/or additional dev and deployment requirements I would consider `poetry` and/or `conda` to manage packages.